wesleywerner/aliverl/spec.md

 # Game stories

 Stories are like campaigns the player can enjoy.
 They consist of multiple levels with story dialogue.
-Each story defines it's own tileset and character stat definitions.
+Each story defines it's own tileset and character stats.

 A story lives in the directory "./data/stories/<your choice>/", and the story file is named "story.py"